santhosh-raghul/computer-vision/README.md

 ## Assignment 1
 * thresholding an image
-* 1d convolution in saptial domain
+* 1d convolution in spatial domain

 ### Done by